opus1269/photo-screen-saver/docs/faq.md

   ***

+* **I set the option to run Chrome in the background, but it is not working.
+Why is that?**

+  Chrome has a setting that can disable this.
+Go to Chrome Settings, click on advanced and scroll to the system area.
+Make sure "Continue running background apps when Chrome is closed" is selected.

+  ***

 * **What happened to the short-cut key for launching the screensaver?**

     Chrome only allows 4 pre-defined short-cut keys per extension.